mohsin-sarker/stream-guardian-articles/README.md

 ### Push it Github for Automated Demployment

-The Github action is set up to:
+The Github action is set-up to:

     - Deploy Terraform whenever pushing to main
     - Deploy updated Lambda Function when functionality changed

-push it to Github:
+ Push it to Github:

     - git add .
     - git commit -m "commit message"
     - git push origin main